Android Auto places all content on a black background to create a more consistent user experience, with similar colors across day and night themes.

 Palettes and Gradients

-The dark theme for Android Auto is based on a grayscale palette.
-Ideally, any additional colors should be of reduced intensity, as in the dark variants of the colors in the Material Design palettes.
+The dark theme for Android Auto uses a grayscale color palette.
+Any additional colors added to your UI should be muted in intensity, similar to the darker color variants from the Material Design color palettes.

-- Cover all the different use cases of the dark theme UI
+- Address all dark theme UI use cases

-In addition to the grayscale palette at the core of the Android Auto interfaces, other colors can be used sparingly for purposes such as drawing focus.
+In addition to Android Auto's grayscale palette, an accent color can be used sparingly for purposes such as drawing user focus.

 Currently, Android Auto has one official accent color, a shade of blue referred to in the support library as "car accent".
-To increase saturation and vibrancy, this blue is shifted slightly from the standard Google blue.
-This shift helps the colors sit more comfortably on a dark surface.
+This blue has increased saturation and vibrancy from the standard Google blue for better visibility on the UI's dark surface.

 Dark opacity values

-The most common use case for dark opacity values is to create scrims (overlays).
+The most common use case for semi-transparent dark surfaces is a scrim (also known as an "overlay").